-Form 8275-R is filed by individuals, corporations, pass-through entities, and income tax return preparers.
+Form 8275 is filed by individuals, corporations, pass-through entities, and income tax return preparers.
+If you are disclosing a position taken contrary to a regulation, use Form 8275-R, Regulation Disclosure Statement, instead of Form 8275.

 For items attributable to a pass-through entity, disclosure should be made on the tax return of the entity.
 If the entity does not make the disclosure, the partner (or shareholder, etc.) may make adequate disclosure of these items.